Thai language: Malay-origin

+Persian-origin

 Portuguese-origin

 The Portuguese were the first Western nation to arrive in what is modern-day Thailand in the 16th century during the Ayutthaya period.
 Their influence in trade, especially weaponry, allowed them to establish a community just outside the capital and practise their faith, as well as exposing and converting the locals to Christianity.
 Thus, Portuguese words involving trade and religion were introduced and used by the locals.

+Tamil-origin

 Writing system

 Thai is written in the Thai script, an abugida written from left to right.
-Many scholars believe that it is derived from the Khmer script.
-Certainly the numbers were lifted directly from Khmer.
 The language and its script are closely related to the Lao language and script.
 Most literate Lao are able to read and understand Thai, as more than half of the Thai vocabulary, grammar, intonation, vowels and so forth are common with the Lao language.

 The Thais adopted and modified the Khmer script to create their own writing system.
 While in Thai the pronunciation can largely be inferred from the script, the orthography is complex, with silent letters to preserve original spellings and many letters representing the same sound.
 While the oldest known inscription in the Khmer language dates from 611 CE, inscriptions in Thai writing began to appear around 1292 CE.
 Notable features include: